 Once all the performance management process steps are implemented, it now time to go live.
 An e-mail or electronic newsletter can be used to circulate the information within the organization to communicate the updates regarding the system.
 A dedicated website can also be put in place to provide updates regarding the system.

-Later the system can also be linked to other HR functions such as training and selection.
+Later the system can also be linked to other Human Resource management functions such as training and selection.
 In this way, if an employee receives a low rating on any one dimension, the system automatically triggers suggested resources that the employee can use to address his performance issue.

-In conclusion, there are several factors that determine the effectiveness of implementing performance management system within the organization.
-Considering the above-mentioned steps, we can summarize the steps into three most important ones.
+In conclusion, there are several factors that determine the implementation of an effective performance management program within the organization.
+By considering the above-mentioned steps, we can summarize the steps into three most important ones.

 The first being that the process or the system needs to support and be aligned to the organization’s direction and important success factors.
 Second, in order to make the system user-friendly and well accepted by the employees, the system needs to be well-developed with efficiently administered tools and processes.
 Thirdly, the system should be used by the employees and manager is such a manner that it brings visible, value-added benefits to the company in the areas of performance development, performance planning, feedback and results.